-Cache · Cloudflare Workers docs
+Cache

 However, any Cache API operations in the Cloudflare Workers dashboard editor, Playground previews, and any

 *.workers.dev deployments will have no impact.
+For Workers fronted by Cloudflare Access, the Cache API is not currently available.
 Only Workers deployed to custom domains have access to functional

-Cache operations.
+cache operations.

 Accessing Cache